michael-shu/blog/public/posts/acid.md

 Data always follows the rules of the system.

 Example: Lets say the capacity of a venue is 600 people.
-So each time we sell a ticket, we have to check that the current number of tickets sold isn't above 600.
+Each time a ticket is sold, we have to check that the current number of tickets sold isn't above 600.
 This is an example of a rule determined by the system.

-So, to monitor this we store the number of tickets sold in a dastabase.
+To monitor this, the number of tickets sold is stored in a database.
 That number must be an integer.
-So if a transaction ever updated that number to be a float or double, that would violate the rule.
+If a transaction ever updated that number to be a float or double, that would violate the rule.
 The transaction would be terminated and the affected rows rolled back.

 ### I – Isolation

 Transactions don’t interfere with each other while they’re running.

-Example: If two transactions are changing one persons bank balance, and they happen at the same time, you could end  up with a race condition.
+Example: If two transactions are changing one customers bank balance, and they happen at the same time, a race condition could happen.
 Lets say both transactions are set to subtract 50 from the balance.

-If the two aren't sequential, it can lead to a race condition where both write the same value to the balance, meaning only 50 is subtracted instead of 100.
+Transaction A reads the balance as 100
+Transaction B reads the balance as 100
+Transaction A computes 100-50, writes 50 to bank balance Transaction B computes 100-50, writes 50 to bank balance

+End result, the bank balance is at 50 instead of at 0.
+Isolation is necessary to ensure A and B happen sequentially.

 In ACID systems, isolation ensures a consistent view of the data by controlling how transactions overlap: